 Each small graphic is a plot made by using two separate column variables.
-Each little circle is a spatial data point given by the combination of two other X and Y data point values (variables).
+Each little circle is a spatial data point at the intersection of X and Y data point values (variables).
 All possible combinations are displayed.
 We will discuss this more in class.

 Expand the window to get more detail and Export the plot to PDF.

-Name the file:

-yourLastName_7517_plot1.pdf
+Save and name the file with: yourLastName_7517_plot1.pdf